Words by Heather Irvine

-Time to invest in some chamois cream - choosing the brand can be a minefield but thankfully TWC have done all the hard work for you by rounding up 7 of the Best Chamois Creams for Women.
+Time to invest in some chamois cream - choosing the brand can be a minefield but thankfully TWC has done all the hard work for you by rounding up a selection of the Best Chamois Creams for Women.

-So you now have your shorts, and your pot of preferred chamois cream, but struck with the dilemma of where on earth the cream should be applied?
+So you have your shorts, and your pot of preferred chamois cream, but struck with the dilemma of where on earth the cream should be applied and how?

 The answer is not exactly clear, deciding to put it on your chamois or directly on your skin is a personal thing.
 But to help you on your way, I am going to share my preferred chamois cream application method.

-4. Watch the lady-parts.
-Some chamois creams (ahem Assos) will have a warning to avoid intimate areas.
+Some chamois creams will have the warning to avoid intimate areas.
 Speaking from experience, you should take heed of this advice.
 The tingling sensation down there can be quite distracting and is not the most comfortable.